-In this section of the ITLM website, you will find an abbreviated primer on instructional design.
-ITLM uses the Quality Matters Rubric to assist with the instructional design process.
-Although, most models have more sophisticated procedures, for the sake of this website, we will break the process down into three steps:
+In this section of the LearnAU website, you will find an abbreviated primer on instructional design.
+LearnAU uses the Quality Matters Rubric to assist with the instructional design process.
+Although most models have more sophisticated procedures, for the sake of this website, we will break the process down into three steps:

 Doing a needs assessment is an extremely important part of the instructional design process and it can be very complex, or it can be flexible enough to allow you to get just the information you need.
 Some might say that it's akin to performing a market survey when you're trying to market a product or service.
 In an educational context, it 's the tool you use to find out "the gap" between what your students already know and what you want them to know.
 Filling "the gap" with instruction that meets the needs of your learner is what ID is all about.